VamosCathy/vamoscathy.github.io/_posts/2017-8-16-try-to-use-ehforwarderbot.md

 layout: post
 title: Try to Use EH Forwarder Bot (with CentOS)
 comments: true
-tags: tech
+tags:
+- Telegram
+- Bot
-description: Make life cool~
+description: Make life cool
-categories: blog
+categories: tech
 ---
 EH Forwarder Bot can receive and send WeChat information on Telegram.
 See [EH Forwarder Bot – 在 Telegram 收发「微信」消息][1].
 It's full doc is [EH Forwarder Bot][2].
 For some reasons, I need a VPS to build the bot for me.
 This article is a note for the whole progress I build it.